Akhil0202/Akhil0202.github.io/src/pages/posts/fridaLabs.md

 imgAlt: 'InjuredAndroid'
 ---

-Welcome to my walkthrough for Injured android.
-Here I have tried to explain you guys on how to solve challenges from injured android apk so let's get started.<br>
+Welcome to my walkthrough for frida labs.
+Here I have tried to explain you guys on how to solve challenges from frida labs apk so let's get started.<br>
-PS: I am new to writing walkthrough so forgive me if the explanations are not detailed enough
+PS: I am new to writing walkthroughs so forgive me if the explanations are not detailed enough